There’s a simple mantra out there that can really help with self-control, especially emotional self-control – “Respond

 “You’ve waited until we’re in front of a stranger to tell me this?
 Why couldn’t you tell me at home?
 What do you expect me to do?
 You’ve had an affair, haven’t you? ”

 I stepped in and asked a few questions.
 How long had they been together?
 Did she know what was causing her unhappiness?
 It certainly sounded as if he was flummoxed by this move, and I gave both support for what was a very painful moment in their lives.

 They’d been together for over twenty years.
 But the relationship started when they both were unhappily married to others, and they’d had an affair.
-There were two kids, one in college and one a senior in high school.
+They’d had two kids, one in college and one a senior in high school.
 She’d been a stay-at-home-mom and he worked in a huge corporation, having done very well financially.

 “We’ve grown apart.
 He’s so wrapped up in his work.
 I want to get a job and feel like I have choices of my own.”